Vast collections of information are stored in HTML files distributed over millions

 supplied for the genre paramater.
 Since this query was originally developed as a alternative

 access mechanism, the information returned is very sparse.
-However, in combination with
+However, in combination

 (X)HTML output containing hyperlinks to the respective review page, it would be